-Whatever one’s take, the UAE is starting to view AgTech with a similar sense of gigantism and grandeur.
+Whatever one’s take, the UAE is starting to view agritech with a similar sense of gigantism and grandeur.
 In Abu Dhabi, a funding and tax incentive tranche of $272 million has been earmarked this March for developing an agtech ecosystem, according to government officials.
 A statement seen by AgFunderNews describes how a clear set of cash and non-cash incentives have been identified and will be made available to agtech companies locally to aid growth and international companies to accelerate their establishment in Abu Dhabi.

 These incentives could reach up to 75% rebate on R&D expenses, subject to eligibility and commercialisation conditions, the statement suggests.
-“The incentive packages will enable the creation of advanced agtech knowledge in Abu Dhabi and help to solve traditional farming challenges,” His Excellency Saif Mohammed Al Hajeri, Chairman of the Department of Economic Development, said in the statement: “This will not only benefit the UAE, but also other nations across the world with arid conditions.
+“The incentive packages will enable the creation of advanced agtech knowledge in Abu Dhabi and help to solve traditional farming challenges,” Saif Mohammed Al Hajeri, chairman of the Department of Economic Development, said in the statement: “This will not only benefit the UAE, but also other nations across the world with arid conditions.
 Our aim is to position Abu Dhabi as a beacon for innovation in agriculture technologies applied to desert environments.”

 This month’s announcement fits a trend of Abu Dhabi, the largest and wealthiest emirate of the UAE, embarking on ambitious preparations for a world beyond fossil fuels.
 Earlier this year, the Abu Dhabi-based Sustainable Bioenergy Research Consortium announced the world’s first commercial flight using locally produced sustainable bio-fuel on an Etihad Airways Boeing 787.
 And slowly but surely, work continues on the city of Masdar — which some dub the world’s first carbon-neutral city, while others deride it as ‘a Green Ghost Town’, owing to its construction overspend and setbacks.